 Advertising space can be sold directly to advertisers.
 Blog owners normally charge advertisers a fixed fee or charge per thousand impressions of the ad (cost per impressions are frequently referred to as CPM).
 For example, an advertisement with a CPM rate of $3 would cost $300 for one hundred thousand impressions.

 I am a big fan of selling advertisements directly as it brings in a stable income every month.
 Be aware that if you sell through an advertising marketplace such as BuySellAds, the service will keep a percentage of your income.
 BuySellAds, for example, take a commission of 25%.
 This is sometimes a small price to pay for the sales they generate, though I would still recommend trying to sell your ads yourself before using a marketplace.

 An alternative to selling advertisements directly is to display advertisements from an ad network.
 Google Adsense is by far the most popular option for bloggers, however there are many alternatives such as Chitika, Kontera, and BurstMedia.

 Advertising networks normally pay on a per-click basis or a CPM basis.
 Due to this, income generated from advertising networks will vary month to month.
 For most bloggers, I would recommend using advertising networks to fill any advertising inventory you cannot sell directly to advertisers; however the key is obviously to test all avenues.

-Do not underestimate the potential of integrating affiliate links into your content.
+Do not underestimate the potential of integrating affiliate links into your content through tools like affiliate plugins, if you have a WordPress blog.
+There are many Amazon affiliate plugins that can help make the integration process simple on your WordPress site.
 For one of my old blogs, affiliate income represented around 75% of my total income due to the number of reviews and tutorials I had written.

 Be sure to place a small disclaimer on your blog advising readers that you may use affiliate links from time to time.
 You will find that the vast majority of readers are happy about this as they know it supports your blog.